awslabs/aws-java-nio-spi-for-s3/CONTRIBUTING.md

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-3. Ensure local tests pass.
-4. Commit to your fork using clear commit messages.
+3. Use only java 1.8 language features and ensure code will compile with sdk 1.8.0_322 (8.322) or later patch versions
+4. Ensure unit tests cover your change and demonstrate expected behavior
+5. Ensure unit tests do NOT require AWS credentials or S3 connectivity by using Mocks for any `S3Client` or `S3AsyncClient`.
+Remember, unit tests test this library and not the functionality of S3.
+6. Run `./gradlew check` to ensure local tests pass and test coverage reports are produced.
+7. Ensure test coverage is not degraded.
+Reports can be found at `build/reports/jacoco/test/html/index.html`.
-5. Send us a pull request, answering any default questions in the pull request interface.
+8. Send us a pull request, answering any default questions in the pull request interface.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+9. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.
+As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/aws/amazon-genomics-cli/labels/help%20wanted) issues is a great place to start.

 ## Code of Conduct